nsnam/ns-3-dev-git/doc/tutorial/source/getting-started.rst

   > patch tool - OK
   > Path searched for tools: /usr/local/sbin /usr/local/bin /usr/sbin /usr/bin /sbin /bin ...

-In particular, download tools such as Git and Mercurial are our principal concerns at this point, since they allow us to fetch the code.
 Please install missing tools at this stage, in the usual way for your system (if you are able to), or contact your system administrator as needed to install these tools.
-You can also

 Next, try to download the software: